xsuchy/ada-zangemann-cz/docbook/README.md

 - For formatting take inspiration from [XSL-FO](https://en.wikipedia.org/wiki/XSL_Formatting_Objects) designed for formatting pdf files.
 - Use the [markup](https://tdg.docbook.org/tdg/5.2/markup) element to mark a piece of text for markup.
 - A [phrase](https://tdg.docbook.org/tdg/5.2/phrase) can be used to mark a piece of text.
-- The default XSLT 1.0 HTML processing changes the order of the book by moving the acknowledgments to the front.
-This is standard for most books, but is undesireable for the childrens book.
-So even though the modelling is more correct, the end result requires more customisation.
 - Some alt text descriptions are quite lengthy and could benefit from a split.
 Docbook doesn't seem to offer such a feature.
 - It could be interesting if initial stylesheets could be included so that the document can be converted to some basic outputs.
 - Addresses from the publishers and from Creative Commons could be represented using an [address](https://tdg.docbook.org/tdg/5.2/address) element.
 This resulted in unwanted newlines in the XSLT 1.0 HTML output, which was the reason to not use it for now.